What is the Stress Intensification Factor or SIF?

 As per Code ASME Section III, the Stress Intensification Factor or SIF is defined as the Fatigue Correlation Factors that compare the fatigue life of Piping Components (Tees, branch connections) to that of girth butt welds in straight pipe subjected to bending moments.

 Note that, Stress Intensification factors are often confused with stress concentration factors, stress coefficients, or other stress indices used in various mechanical design and fracture mechanics problems.
-Stress intensification factor in piping stress analysis provides the fatigue correlation of piping elbow and branch connections for evaluating moment loading.
+The stress intensification factor in piping stress analysis provides the fatigue correlation of piping elbow and branch connections for evaluating moment loading.

 History of Stress Intensification Factor